 - Never Fasten Diapers Tightly

 When you fasten the diaper too tightly, it restricts the airflow to your baby’s bottom.
 Thus the skin of the diaper region remains moist and damp.
 And the fungus and bacteria thrive on moisture which can lead to diaper rash.
-Therefore the grip of your baby’s diaper should be just proper.
+Therefore the fit of your baby’s diaper should be just right.
 It shouldn’t be too loose or too tight.
 Also, tight diapers rub against the skin of your baby’s thighs and waist, which adds to the skin irritation.

 - Give Time to Dry